5loaves-2fish-12basckets/ADF_studies/doc/paper_review/week02.tex.md

 * [**paper link**](https://arxiv.org/abs/1605.01775)
 * **date:** May 2016
 #### summary
-> This work promotes PASS as a measure of how close an adversarial example is to its original counterpart, as considered by 'human'
+> This work promotes psycometric perceptual adversarial similarity score (PASS) as a measure of how close an adversarial example is to its original counterpart, as considered by 'human'
-##### chapter-wise note
+(3. PASS)
+* human can correctly classify --> should consider noticeble differece, excluding small perturbation, small rotation/translation
+* measurement: 1. align, by enhanced correlation coefficient  2. measure difference, by structural difference, regional structural similarity index $RSSIM(x,y)=L(x,y)^\alpha C(x,y)^\beta S(x,y)^\gamma$ corresponding to luminance, contrast, and structure. (can be calculated by mean, variance and covariance of that spot)

 #### branching points
+* This doesn't seem useful

 ## Wild patterns: Ten years after the rise of adversarial machine learning